InfamyStudio/Lost-Ark-Anti-AFK-Bot/README.md

 It is up to you if you choose to run the program!

 # Latest Release:
-- Currently [V2.3](https://github.com/InfamyStudio/lostArkAntiAFKBot/releases/tag/V2.3) is the latest release available!
+- Currently [V2.4](https://github.com/InfamyStudio/lostArkAntiAFKBot/releases/tag/V2.4) is the latest release available!
 - Updated Queue Detection to support a few more languages - please raise an issue for your language!
+- Fixed "7" Bug being output to console window (facepalm)

 ## Setup:
 1) Firstly Install Python and make sure to install the package manager PIP (Do This In Admin Privileges in CMD etc)